-Chaum [9] proposed hiding the correspondence between sender and recipient by wrapping messages in layers of public-key cryptography, and relaying them through a path composed of mixes.
-Each mix in turn decrypts, delays, and re-orders messages, before relaying them toward their destinations.
-Because some mixes might be controlled by an adversary, Alice may direct her messages through a sequence or 'chain' of mixes in a network, so that no single mix can link her to her recipient.

-Many subsequent designs have been proposed, including Babel [18], Mixmaster [22], and Mixminion [13].
+Chaum [10] proposed hiding the correspondence between sender and recipient by wrapping messages in layers of public-key cryptography, and relaying them through a path composed of mixes.
+Each mix in turn decrypts, delays, and reorders messages, before relaying them toward their destinations.
+Because some mixes might be controlled by an adversary, Alice can direct her messages through a sequence or 'chain' of mixes in a network, so that no single mix can link her to her recipient.
+Many subsequent designs have been proposed, including Babel [21], Mixmaster [25], and Mixminion [14].
 We will not address the differences between these systems in any detail: from the point of view of a long-term intersection attack, the internals of the network are irrelevant so long as the attacker can observe messages entering and leaving the network, and can guess when a message entering the network is likely to leave.

-Another class of anonymity designs aims to provide low-latency connections for web browsing and other interactive activities [5, 8, 15, 25], but we do not address them in this paper because short-term timing and packet counting attacks seem sufficient against them [28].
+Another class of anonymity designs aims to provide low-latency connections for web browsing and other interactive services [6, 9, 18, 28].
+We do not address these systems here because short-term timing and packet counting attacks seem sufficient against them [31].

 Attacks against mix networks aim to reduce the anonymity of users by linking anonymous senders with the messages they send, by linking anonymous recipients with the messages they receive, or by linking anonymous messages with one another.
-For a detailed list of attacks, consult [1, 24].
+For detailed lists of attacks, consult [2, 27].
 Attackers can trace messages through the network by observing network traffic, compromising mixes, compromising keys, delaying messages so they stand out from other traffic, or altering messages in transit.
-They can learn a given message's destination by flooding the network with messages, replaying multiple copies of a message, or shaping traffic to isolate a target message from other unknown traffic [27].
-Attackers can discourage users from using honest mixes by making them unreliable [1, 16].
-They can analyze intercepted message text to look for commonalities between otherwise unlinked senders [23].
+They can learn a given message's destination by flooding the network with messages, replaying multiple copies of a message, or shaping traffic to isolate a target message from other unknown traffic [30].
+Attackers can discourage users from using honest mixes by making them unreliable [2, 19].
+They can analyze intercepted message text to look for commonalities between otherwise unlinked senders [26].

-2.1 The intersection attack
+2.1 The long-term intersection attack

-Even if all the above attacks are foiled, an adversary can mount a long-term intersection attack by correlating the times at which senders and receivers are active [7].
+Even if we foil all the above attacks, an adversary can mount a long-term intersection attack by correlating times when senders and receivers are active [8].

 A variety of countermeasures make intersection attacks harder.
-Kesdogan's stop-and-go mixes [20] provide probabilistic anonymity by letting users specify message latencies, thereby broadening the range of times messages might emerge from the mix network.
-Similarly, batching strategies [27] as in Mixmaster and Mixminion use message pools to spread out the possible exit times for messages.
+Kesdogan's stop-and-go mixes [23] provide probabilistic anonymity by letting users specify message latencies, thereby broadening the range of time when messages might leave the mix network.
+Similarly, batching strategies [30] as in Mixmaster and Mixminion use message pools to spread out the possible exit times for messages.

 Rather than expanding the set of messages that might have been sent by a suspect sender, other designs expand the set of senders that might have sent a target message.
-A sender who also runs a node in the mix network can conceal whether a given message originated at her node or was relayed from another node [4, 17, 26].
-But even with this approach, the adversary can observe whether certain traffic patterns are present when a user is online (sending) and absent when a user is offline (not sending) [30, 31].
+A sender who also runs a node in the mix network can conceal whether a given message originated at her node or was relayed from another node [5, 20, 29].
+But even with this approach, the adversary can observe whether certain traffic patterns are present when a user is online (possibly sending) and absent when a user is offline (certainly not sending) [33, 34].